Recipe: Salmon Cakes with Sriracha Tartar Sauce

 Recipe: Crab Cream Croquettes

-I absolutely adored these.
-They’re pretty simple to make and you can use canned crab or those krabsticks that are really fish puree to make them.
-They go well with thick dipping sauces and you can make them ahead of time and freeze them before frying for a crowd or for an easy lunch.
+I absolutely adore these.
+They’re pretty simple to make and you can use real lump crab, canned crab or surimi (krabstick) to make them.
+Personally I usually use surimi because it’s cheap and easy.
+These can be eaten plain but they also go well with a variety of dipping sauces and you can make them ahead of time and freeze them for an easy lunch or dinner.

 Crab Cream Croquettes